Kristin Prim

-Media Outlets
+Media outlets

 Prim Magazine

 Prim Magazine was founded by Prim in April 2008 at the age of 14, which qualified her as the youngest print publication editor worldwide.
 Prim Magazine collaborated with designers among the likes of Jeremy Scott, Vena Cava, A.F.
 Vandevorst, Rad Hourani, and Ohne Titel.
-Its last edition, N°11, starred top model Dioni Tabbers on the cover photographed by the London photographer, Masayuki Ichinose.

 A23

 In 2015, Prim founded A23, a hardcover art book that commissions nine fine artists to contribute original work to each edition.
 Its first themed volume, The Mysticism of the Female, included works from artists Mary Beth Edelson, Theo Adams, Luciano Castelli, Heide Hatry, Katarzyna Kozyra, Annegret Soltau, Nil Yalter, Shary Boyle, and Natacha Merritt.
 A23 is "named after the divination of the Aces, Twos, and Threes of the Minor Arcana" and "highlights the talent of nine fine artists and their 'personal ideologies, experiences, and dogmas in an archival visual manner.'"

 The Provocateur

 In early 2016, Prim launched The Provocateur, a digital archive of handwritten letters written by venerated females within the arts to fellow women.
 The Provocateur is a feminist project in scope, calling on culture's leading women to lend articles of advice to young women.
-The Provocateur has included collaborators such as Roxane Gay, King Princess, Linda Perry, Nikki Reed, Sandra Bernhard, Alison Mosshart, Janet Mock, Shirley Manson, Paz de la Huerta, Floria Sigismondi, Phyllis Nagy, and Amanda Palmer.
+The Provocateur has included collaborators such as Roxane Gay, Sandra Bernhard, King Princess, Linda Perry, Nikki Reed, Alison Mosshart, Janet Mock, Shirley Manson, Floria Sigismondi, Phyllis Nagy, Taylor Momsen, and Amanda Palmer.

 The Provocateur was relaunched by Prim in late 2020, boasting a revamped format and a new roster of noteworthy women.

+In 2024, The Provocateur was merged with Lenoir to form Noir.